-Most cat lovers have jokingly referred to themselves as “a crazy cat person” at some point in their lives.
+Most cat lovers have referred to themselves as a “cat person” at some point in their lives.
 Some of us may even have several cats in our homes.
-But jokes aside, we are usually capable and mentally well enough to take care of all of our cats.
+But despite our feline love, we’re usually able and mentally well enough to take care of all of our cats.

 Then there are cat parents who go from “really loving cats” to hoarder status.
 Animal hoarding is not only dangerous to the animals in the situation, but also to the hoarder themselves.